f3d-app/f3d/doc/libf3d/OPTIONS.md

 ## Variant API

-An API the is similar to the F3D 2.0 options API thanks to std::variant, requires C++17.
+An API that is similar to the F3D 2.0 options API thanks to std::variant, requires C++17.

 ```cpp
   f3d::engine eng(f3d::window::Type::NATIVE);